jeremiasivan/SimNOW/empirical_analysis/README.md

 ## <a id="analyses">Analyses</a>

 ### <a id="stepnow">Stepwise non-overlapping window analysis</a>
 In this step, we run stepwise non-overlapping window analysis on empirical alignment and generate the summary statistics.
-The parameters for this step is set in `1_main.Rmd`.
+The parameters for this step are set in `1_main.Rmd`.

 | Parameters               | Definition                                                                                                                            |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------- |